gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 11-30-20 Max's Camera
+5184 x 3456 pixels.

+Crosspiece is 29 pixels.
+From earlier calcs, it's 540 arc seconds.
+That's 18.62 arcseconds per pixel.
+For comparison, the picam is 24 pixels for the crosspiece...or 22.5 arc-seconds per pixel.

+This means that his camera's field of view is 5184x18.62 = 26 degrees by 18 degrees.

+*****
 # 11-25-20 Pan/Tilt notes